opensearch-project/observability/README.md

   Starts OpenSearch Dashboards and includes this plugin.
 OpenSearch Dashboards will be available on `localhost:5601`.

-## Contributing to Open Distro for Elasticsearch Trace Analytics
+## Contributing to OpenSearch Dashboards Trace Analytics

 We welcome you to get involved in development, documentation, testing the OpenSearch Dashboards Trace Analytics plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

 ## Bugs, Enhancements or Questions

-Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opendistro-for-elasticsearch/trace-analytics/issues).
+Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/trace-analytics/issues).

 ## License